drscotthawley/ipyfernel/README.md

 ### Choice of Name

-It’s remote kernel, right?
-So this is a play on words, `ipykernel` + the German word/prefix “fern” meaning “remote” as in Fernseher for television (lit: “remote viewer”).
+It’s a remote kernel, so this is a play on words: `ipykernel` + the German word/prefix “fern” meaning “remote” as in Fernseher for television (lit: “remote viewer”).
 Plus maybe it sounds a bit like “infernal,” which is 🔥